Desolate Oath

 I run my hand across my face, and with a heavy sigh, I get up.
 Maybe a walk will help quiet the voices.

-Astarion and Shadowheart are neatly tucked in, sleeping next to the smoldering embers of the campfire, but to my surprise, Bex is nowhere to be seen.
-I look around and see footprints meandering toward the willow.
+Footprints meander toward the willow.
 I follow them, finding her standing beneath the great tree.
 She's in her camp clothes, looking up into the branches, as if she's waiting for them to tell her something.

 "I'm having trouble sleeping.
 What are you doing out here?"
+I say, rubbing my arms.

 She runs her hand across the bark of the tree before closing her fist.
 "I want to get a head start on looking for clues.
 We might be able to return sooner than anticipated."